andf-crl/docs/v2.1/upgrade-cockroach-version.md

 Because of CockroachDB's [multi-active availability](multi-active-availability.html) design, you can perform a "rolling upgrade" of your CockroachDB cluster.
 This means that you can upgrade nodes one at a time without interrupting the cluster's overall health and operations.

 {{site.data.alerts.callout_info}}
-This page shows you how to upgrade to the latest v2.1 release ({{page.release_info.version}}) from v2.0.x, or from any patch release in the v2.1.x series.
-To upgrade within the v2.0.x series, see [the v2.0 version of this page](https://www.cockroachlabs.com/docs/v2.0/upgrade-cockroach-version.html).
+This page shows you how to upgrade to the latest v2.1 release ({{page.release_info.[version](cluster-settings.html#setting-version)}}) from v2.0.x, or from any patch release in the v2.1.x series.
+To upgrade within the v2.0.x series, see [the v2.0 [version](cluster-settings.html#setting-version) of this page](https://www.cockroachlabs.com/docs/v2.0/upgrade-cockroach-[version](cluster-settings.html#setting-version).html).
 {{site.data.alerts.end}}

 ## Step 1.
 Verify that you can upgrade

 If you are upgrading from v2.0.5 or later to v2.1, you do not have to go through intermediate releases; continue to step 2.
 However, if you are upgrading from 2.0.4 or earlier to v2.1, complete the following steps first:

-1. [Upgrade to v2.0.5 or any later patch release in the 2.0.x series](../v2.0/upgrade-cockroach-version.html).
-If upgrading from v1.1.x, be sure to complete all the steps, including the [finalization step](../v2.0/upgrade-cockroach-version.html#finalize-the-upgrade).
+1. [Upgrade to v2.0.5 or any later patch release in the 2.0.x series](../v2.0/upgrade-cockroach-[version](cluster-settings.html#setting-version).html).
+If upgrading from v1.1.x, be sure to complete all the steps, including the [finalization step](../v2.0/upgrade-cockroach-[version](cluster-settings.html#setting-version).html#finalize-the-upgrade).

 2. Return to this page and perform a second rolling upgrade to v2.1.